thatstoasty/prism/README.md

 ![Arg Validators](https://github.com/thatstoasty/prism/blob/main/doc/tapes/arg_validators.gif)

+## Common Flags

-## Help Commands
+### Help

-Commands are configured to accept a `--help` flag by default.
+Commands are configured to accept a `--help` and `-h` flag by default.
 This will print the output of a default help function.
 You can also configure a custom help function to be run when the `--help` flag is passed.

 ```mojo
 from memory import ArcPointer